Clifton Hampden: RNAS Culham

 In 1941, the Fleet Air Arm opened Royal Naval Air Station, HMS Hornbill, between Culham railway station and Clifton Hampden village.
 Most of the airfield is in Clifton Hampden parish, but Hornbill was generally called RNAS Culham.
 The Admiralty closed the airfield in 1956 and transferred it to the UK Atomic Energy Authority in 1960.
 The former airfield is now the Culham Science Centre, an 800,000 square metre scientific research site that includes two nuclear fusion experiments: JET and MAST.
 The START Nuclear Fusion Experiment was also conducted on the site until MAST succeeded it in 1999.

 Amenities

 Clifton Hampden has a village shop and sub-post office and a GPs' practice, Clifton Hampden and Burcot have a Women's Institute.
-Clifton Hampden Cricket Club plays in Oxfordshire Cricket Association Division Two.
+Clifton Hampden Cricket Club play in the Oxfordshire Cherwell League.
 The village also has a longbow archery society.
 A pedigree herd of alpacas, the "Lost City Alpacas", is kept at the village.